jsbien/djview-poliqarp_fork/README.md

 To create installer, you need Inno Setup from http://www.jrsoftware.org/isinfo.php.
 You will need to adjust version number and the paths to local versions DLL libraries.

+HOW TO COMPILE LINUX VERSION

+A very brief instruction for Debian and derivates can be found at https://bitbucket.org/jsbien/ndt/wiki/d_djv4s.

+HOW TO COMPILE MACINTOSH

+Contact Michał Rudolf.